Railfan: Trainspotting

 A trainspotter may use a data book listing the locomotives or equipment in question, in which locomotives seen are ticked off.
-An early trainspotter was 14-year-old Fanny Gordon, who in 1861 recorded the names of locomotives passing Westbourne Park station on the Great Western Railway.
+An early trainspotter was 14-year-old Fanny Gordon, who in 1861 recorded the names of locomotives passing Westbourne Park station on the Great Western Main Line.
+The hobby is referenced in Edith Nesbit's 1905 children's book The Railway Children.
 In Great Britain, this aspect of the hobby was given a major impetus by the publication from 1942 onward of the Ian Allan "ABC" series of booklets, whose publication began in response to public requests for information about the locomotives of the Southern Railway.